andrey-b12/google_ads_conversion_upload-/README.md

 This project was developed as part of a technical assessment for a Marketing Engineer role at Beamer/Userflow.

 It demonstrates:
-- Cleaning and enriching offline conversion data
+- Data cleaning and enrichment for offline conversions
-- Structuring payloads for the Google Ads API
+- Payload construction for Google Ads API
-- Simulating an upload process with logging and error handling
+- Simulated upload logic with error handling, retry strategy, and audit logging
+- Clear and prescriptive code documentation for readability and handoff

 ---

-## Project Structure
+## 📁 Project Structure

 ```
 google_ads_conversion_upload/